juliajessica/boop-converter/README.md

 ## Description

 This webpage was created to take the skills learned from week three at Epicodus and put them into practice.
-In this space I will be implementing for loops, strings, arrays, methods, seperating backend and front end logic and recording a BDD spec sheet.
+In this space I will be implementing for loops, strings, arrays, methods, separating backend and frontend logic and recording a BDD spec sheet.

 ### Specs